MoviebaseApp/tmdb-kotlin/README.md

 TMDb API
 ===========================
-This is a lightweight library to access the [TMDb API](https://developers.themoviedb.org/3) for mobile, desktop and web applications.
+This is a library to access the [TMDb API](https://developers.themoviedb.org/3) for mobile, desktop and web applications.
 Written in Kotlin Multiplatform.

 ## Adding to your project

-The library published to Maven Central.
+The library is published to Maven Central.

 ### Gradle